"Preserving our Past for our Future"

 Notice!
 We are participating for the first time this year in the annual Colorado Gives Day.
 All donations made online now through December 10, 2024 count.
 This year, we are raising funds for two of our projects.

-1. We need $5,000 to hire an architectural preservationist to complete the application to get the Mead Methodist church building listed on the National Registry of Historic Places.
+- We need $5,000 to hire an architectural preservationist to complete the application to get the Mead Methodist church building listed on the National Registry of Historic Places.

-2. We want to establish a fund with the Longmont Community Foundation so we can award a History Legacy Scholarship to a senior at Mead High School each year.
+- We want to establish a fund with the Longmont Community Foundation so we can award a History Legacy Scholarship to a senior at Mead High School each year.
 Total needed to open the fund, $5,000.

-Please consider donating to these worthy causes.
+Please consider donating to this worthy cause.

 "I can remember the founding of the little town of Mead, Colorado in 1906, on one corner of the farm.
 The Great Western Sugar company was putting in a railroad for the transporting beets to the sugar mill, and had located a beet dump where the tracks cut across a corner of the farm. [. . .].
 They wanted it to be a good town, with no "evil element," and had it stipulated in the titles to all of the lots that they sold, that liquor was not to be sold on any of the property, ever."